10 Best Campgrounds near Bozeman, MT

 Find your next spot to spend the night in Montana with our list of the best campgrounds near Bozeman.

 Spire Rock Campground is a Forest Service campground approximately a 40-minute drive south of town on Highway 191.
-It's within the Custer Gallatin National Forest and next to one of the best hiking trails near Bozeman, Storm Castle Peak.
-And several other hiking opportunities stretch out along the connecting Storm Castle Road.
+It's within Custer Gallatin National Forest and next to one of the best hiking trails near Bozeman, Storm Castle Peak.
+Several other hiking opportunities stretch out along the connecting Storm Castle Road.

 This ease of access to adventure makes Spire Rock a popular campground throughout the season.

-Reservations are available and recommended for this popular campground.
-Other than hiking, other frequent activities nearby include fishing, mountain biking, and bird-watching.
+Reservations are available and recommended.
+Other than hiking, other frequent activities nearby include fishing, mountain biking, and birdwatching.
 The campground operates seasonally between mid-May and mid-September.

 Battle Ridge Campground and Battle Ridge Picnic Area are north of Bozeman in the Custer Gallatin National Forest, accessible with a 30-minute drive.
 This developed campground is free to use and has primitive amenities like picnic tables, fire rings, and vault toilets.
 Only 13 sites are available, making each site a hot commodity come summer.